alexyorke/star.js/README.md

 - capitalization is only preserved for the first letter, the rest is ignored
 - whitespace is not preserved, but just added (and never subtracted)
 - there are, of course a few false positives where star.js can make the new message non-sensical

-### Configuring

-Just install node with `apt-get install node`, create a new project with `npm init` and just include star.js via `var starjs = require('star-correct');` and you're good to go!
-See the examples section to see how to get started.

 ### Browser